 \subsection{Reuse potential and adaptability}

-The platform developed can be extended to demonstrate various additional vibration experiments.
-For instance, using the existing setup, the nonlinear oscillator demo setup can easily be adapted to demonstrate the transverse vibration modes of a cantilevered beam and the associated deflection shapes corresponding to resonant frequencies.
+The platform developed can be extended to demonstrate various additional vibration phenomena.
+For instance, using the existing setup, the nonlinear oscillator lab setup can easily be adapted to demonstrate the transverse vibration modes of a cantilevered beam and the associated deflection shapes corresponding to resonant frequencies.
 By extending the capabilities of the GUI platform used to drive the shaker, experiments could be done with more complex drive signals such as general periodic signals (e.g. concepts of Fourier series) or response to non-periodic forcing (e.g. unit impulse response).
-With additional hardware, the current setup can be further extended to support additional vibration experiments.
-For example, by constructing an annular frame and wrapping an elastic sheet around it, the shaker can be used to vibrate the circular membrane and demonstrate the resonant (normal) vibration modes of a continuous system in two dimensions.
+The current setup can be further extended to support additional vibration experiments with additional hardware.
+For example, by constructing an annular frame and wrapping an elastic sheet around it, the shaker can be used to vibrate a circular membrane and demonstrate the resonant vibration modes of a continuous system in two spatial dimensions.